CSID-DGU/2020-1-OSSP2-dobest-8/README.md

 ## How to play

-Up arrow/w      -> rotates the current tetromino
+Up arrow/w        -> Rotates the current tetromino

-Left arrow/a    -> moves the current tetromino to the left
+Left arrow/a      -> Moves the current tetromino to the left

-Right arrow/d   -> moves the current tetromino to the right
+Right arrow/d     -> Moves the current tetromino to the right

-Down arrow/s    -> speeds up the current tetromino
+Down arrow/s      -> Speeds up the current tetromino

-Spacebar        -> zooms the current tetromino to the bottom
+Spacebar          -> Zooms the current tetromino to the bottom

-Shift           -> hold tetromino
+Shift             -> Hold tetromino

-p               -> pauses/resumes game
+p                 -> Pauses/resumes game

-New Game        -> starts new game
+New Game          -> Starts new game

-Quit            -> quits
+Quit              -> Quits

+*Below is for multi-mode.

+Mouse Right Click -> Move Mouse user
+And Drag

+Mouse Right Click -> Use Create Blcok Item

 ## License and Credits